Chapter 3 : The Escape

 “No, it isn’t!
 You could have so many friends, if you just made an effort!”

 “Well, I won’t.
 Okay?”
-I snapped at him.
+I snap at him.
 “If being a bit reserved is enough for the narrow-minded people of this godforsaken town to call me a freak and think I’m retarded or something, well then that’s their loss.”

 That’s rather a problem when you’re a witch; it’s even against the law...

-I sighed and followed his example.
+I sigh and follow his example.